translate/virtaal/docs/using_virtaal.rst

 ------------------------------
 If Virtaal has a suggestion obtained from translation memory or machine translation, it is displayed underneath the editing area.
-You can put the first suggestion into the target text with Ctrl+1, or use Ctrl+2, etc. to select the others.
+You can put the first suggestion into the target text with :kbd:`Ctrl+1`, or use :kbd:`Ctrl+2`, etc. to select the others.
 You can also double click the suggestion to obtain the same effect.

 .. _using_virtaal#navigation:

 Navigation
 ==========
-Above we saw how we can easily advance to the next point of translation by pressing <Enter>.
-You can also move around easily between rows with <Ctrl+Down>
-and <Ctrl+Up>.
-To move in large steps, use <Ctrl+PgDown> and <Ctrl+PgUp>.
+Above we saw how we can easily advance to the next point of translation by pressing :kbd:`Enter`.
+You can also move around easily between rows with :kbd:`Ctrl+Down` and :kbd:`Ctrl+Up`.
+To move in large steps, use :kbd:`Ctrl+PgDown` and :kbd:`Ctrl+PgUp`.

 .. _using_virtaal#incomplete_mode: